There is a subtle but important difference between naming something and explaining something.

 - Split into 2 teams of 2.
 Each team takes turns to play

-- The game can be played with only 2 people but is more fun in groups
+- The game can be played with just 2 people but it’s a lot more fun to play it in groups!

 - Each team has 60 seconds to correctly name as many terms/acronyms as possible